scottzach1/Project-Beans/project_requirement/project-requirement.md

 - Rocket disassembly takes no more than **15 minutes**

 ##### Future Development
-- Documentation in the form of manuals is written to enable any potential user to understand the system quickly
+- Documentation in the form of manuals are written to enable any potential user to understand the system quickly
 - Software is documented appropriately to **support the ability of future contributors to adapt the code**
 - The project is open source so any future contributors can easily access the project

 ### 4.4 Performance Requirements
-#### In-Flight Verfication
+#### In-Flight Verification
-The avionics package will have met the performace requirements provided the rocket maintains a flight trajectory of no more than 30 degrees from the vertical while the motor is still producing thrust.
-This is evidence that the onboard controller provided sufficiently accurate and well timed signals to the gimbal in order to achieve controlled flight.
+The avionics package will have met the performance requirements provided the rocket maintains a flight trajectory of no more than 30 degrees from the vertical while the motor is still producing thrust.
+This is evidence that the onboard controller provided sufficiently accurate and well-timed signals to the gimbal in order to achieve controlled flight.
 If the rocket deviates from the vertical by greater than 30 degrees, the avionics package will not have met the performance requirements.
-In addition to this the avionics package must achieve an apogee of at least 4 metres and a horizantal displacement upon landing of 25 metres or less to be verified.
+In addition to this the avionics package must achieve an apogee of at least 4 meters, and a horizontal displacement upon landing of at least 25 metres to be verified.

 The avionics package must also have in some capacity, stored data collected from the onboard IMU and GPS during flight to be verified.

-#### Phyical Attribute Verification
+#### Physical Attribute Verification
-Lastly, the avionics is required to be able to perform two consecutive launches.
+Lastly, the avionics are required to be able to perform two consecutive launches.
 This provides evidence that the package is capable of completing a launch and being recovered in working condition.
-Minor damage, that is damage requiring no spare parts and less than 30 minutes attention to fix, is permitted.
-If the package fails to meet this requirement it is evidence that it's physical attributes were not acceptable and hence the package cannot be verified.
+Minor damage, that is damage requiring no spare parts and less than 30 minutes of attention to fix, is permitted.
+If the package fails to meet this requirement it is evidence that its physical attributes were not acceptable and hence the package cannot be verified.

 ### 4.5 Logical Database Requirements
 The logical database requirements are focused around the idea of how the software developed will be laid out, as well as the connections and dependencies that exist between the software modules to enable each other's functionality.
 This is verified as a whole if the final software system achieves the core functionality outlined in each of the software modules, but still retaining overall architecture of the system.
 This means that the separation of duties must be enforced as the software system is developed.
 By doing this, the software system will achieve high cohesion, maintainability and good modularity.